 Invoices.

 Invoices shall be submitted to:

 in this agreement apply to all purchases made pursuant to this provisions of this agreement and the supplier's invoice, the

 Acknowledgment.
 The supplier is hereby requested to ack conditions, and clauses, by signing and returning a copy to knowledge acceptance of this agreement, including its terms, or

 Sincerely,

 CONTRACTING OFFICER

 Accepted by:

 Taxpayer Identification No.

 (Name)

 Town of horizon (short one)

 (Title) Type of business (check one)

 Corporation

 Partnership

 (Date) Sole Proprietorship

 Please indicate the remittance address for navment in the space provided below if different than the supplier address.

-i lease indicate the refinitance address for payment in the space provided below it different than the supplier address.
+riease indicate the remittance address for payment in the space provided below if different than the supplier address.